 It is critical for enterprises to standardize their financial processes, especially accounting and auditing to be on par with leading global counterparts.
 International Financial Reporting Standards, commonly known as IFRS, enable businesses to maintain a global standard for financial reporting.
-It provides guidelines for businesses to streamline transactions, statements and reporting to achieve comparability, verifiability, timeliness, and understandability of financial data across the globe.
+It provides guidelines for businesses to streamline transactions, statements, and reporting to achieve comparability, verifiability, timeliness, and understandability of financial data across the globe.
 The adoption of IFRS by enterprises requires them to transform their existing local account and audit mechanisms.
 However, it becomes critical for enterprises to maintain productivity with uninterrupted financial operations during the transformation process.

-IFRS became an accounting and auditing benchmark with the growing relevance of international business, foreign investments, and cross border listing.
+IFRS became an accounting and auditing benchmark with the growing relevance of international business, foreign investments, and cross-border listing.
 Adoption of IFRS is gradual because enterprises face several technical challenges while implementing the standards in their financial administration.
 The major hurdles are:

-IFRS provide universal guidelines for accounting and audit that are consistent across the globe.
+IFRS provides universal guidelines for accounting and audit that are consistent across the globe.
 The mechanism to adopt IFRS needs a new technology platform that supports the approach and objective of these standards.
 The platform must enable synchronization, availability, authenticity, security, and accessibility of data across the networks of financial administrations.

-The smart contract, together with distributed ledger technology, enable fair and even implementation of the accounting process.
+The smart contract, together with distributed ledger technology, enables fair and even implementation of the accounting process.
 It can guarantee consistent IFRS implementation as the mechanism is deployed over the entire enterprise network involved in auditing and accounting.
 The technology addresses the issue of lack of coordination in enforcing the standards across the entire process of accounting in the enterprise.

 The fintech industry is gradually adopting blockchain technology.
 An advantage of implementing blockchain is its compatibility with legacy enterprise platforms.
 It does not cause any major disruption to existing operations for adopting blockchain.
 It acts as a secure layer of an encrypted network that decentralizes the data over an existing system.
 The process of adopting smart contracts to implement IFRS doesn’t lead to major disruptions.
 It reduces the possibility of negative impacts in the short term while successfully implementing IFRS.
 Blockchain technology is steadily gaining recognition as the next-generation enterprise technology.
-It is advantageous for enterprises to align their long term goals with blockchain.
+It is advantageous for enterprises to align their long-term goals with blockchain.